 The Prentice Family Foundation’s Western New York Prosperity Fellowship Program is a truly unique program for undergraduate and graduate students with an entrepreneurial drive who want to make a difference in Western New York.
 Each fellow is awarded up to $25,000 in scholarship and internship support for an academic year, based on demonstrated financial need.
 If you are interested in applying, visit the WNY Prosperity Fellows web page for more information.

 Through UB's Social Impact Fellows program, students from the School of Management, School of Social Work and College of Arts and Sciences spend the summer learning about social innovation in Western New York.
 This interdisciplinary program matches MBA, MSW and College of Arts and Sciences graduate students with nonprofit organizations to collaborate on projects that impact the community in real-time.
 Students learn about pressing social issues while embracing diverse styles and educational backgrounds of their team; as well as gaining insights and respect for the populations served by their partner organizations.

 This popular program has received philanthropic support from the Charles D. and Mary A. Bauer Family Foundation, the School of Management Alumni Association, the University at Buffalo's President’s Circle and several generous alumni and friends of the university; and has been featured on the National Association of Colleges and Employers (NACE) website.

 The Jordan A. Daniels Nonprofit Board Fellowship introduces MBA students to the intrinsic value of board service, through a foundational curriculum that blends the concepts of social impact, servant leadership and professional development, combined with an academic year of service as a board member intern with a local nonprofit organization.
-The aim of the NBF is to develop a diverse group of informed, community-oriented leaders who understand the importance of good governance; and are both prepared and motivated to serve the WNY nonprofit community.
+The fellowship's aim is to develop a diverse group of informed, community-oriented leaders who understand the importance of good governance; and are both prepared and motivated to serve the WNY nonprofit community.
 Fellows who successfully complete the program will earn a Board Leadership Micro-credential.